squared-studio/SkillVerse/RTL_design/chapter_00002.md

-# Chapter 2: Fundamentals of Digital Logic Design
+# Fundamentals of Digital Logic Design

 ## Combinational Logic
 Combinational logic circuits are those whose outputs depend only on the current inputs.
 Examples include logic gates, multiplexers, and arithmetic circuits.